The Ultimate Coffee Brewing Guide: Unlock The Secrets To A Perfect Cup

 Making Coffee With Espresso Machine

 Espresso is like the essence of coffee in a concentrated shot.
-One shot of espresso contains the same amount—if not more—caffeine than a ten-ounce cup of hot coffee.
+One shot of espresso contains the same amount—if not more—caffeine as a ten-ounce cup of hot coffee.

 And that’s because of the way it’s done.